Wisdom, Rewards, and Failure (Proverbs 3:1-12)

 as a father the son he delights in.

-And it's here that we see not only the path to wisdom, and the rewards of wisdom, but something much deeper: what happens when we fail.
+And it's here that we see not only the path to wisdom, and the rewards of wisdom, but something much deeper:

 Imagine this morning that I had a check for one million dollars made out in your name, dated May 1.
-And supposed I told you that this check would be your reward for living well for the rest of the month.
-But supposed I said that I would be following you, watching you very carefully, and the first time I saw you raise your voice, or lose your temper, or go even a little bit over the speed limit, or do anything wrong, I would rip up the check and you would lose the million dollars.
+And suppose I told you that this check would be your reward for living well for the rest of the month.
+But suppose I said that I would be following you, watching you very carefully, and the first time I saw you raise your voice, or lose your temper, or go even a little bit over the speed limit, or do anything wrong, I would rip up the check and you would lose the million dollars.
 How would you feel?
 You would feel incredible pressure.
 It would crush you.
 And you would never be able to do it.
 Every one here would forfeit the million dollars, because nobody here can measure up to that impossible standard.

 Verses 1 to 10 give us what it will take for us to obtain wisdom, and what we'll generally receive if we succeed.
 But what happens when we don't measure up?
 If you take verses 1 to 10 alone, it will produce incredible pressure in your life.
 It will crush you, because you'll never be able to measure up to what wisdom demands of you.